Generalized Ricci flow I: Higher derivatives estimates for compact manifolds: Derivative estimates

 \begin{corollary} For {\rm GRF} and for any positive integer $l$ we have

 while

 \end{corollary}

-\begin{theorem} Suppose that $(g(x,t),H(x,t))$ is a solution to {\rm GRF} on a compact manifold $M^{n}$ for a short time $0\leq t\leq T$ and $K_{1}, K_{2}$ are arbitrary given nonnegative constants.
+\begin{theorem} Suppose that $(g(x,t),H(x,t))$ is a solution to {\rm GRF} on a closed manifold $M^{n}$ for a short time $0\leq t\leq T$ and $K_{1}, K_{2}$ are arbitrary given nonnegative constants.
 Then there exists a constant $C_{n}$ depending only on $n$ such that if

 for all $x\in M$ and $t\in[0,T]$, then

 for all $x\in M$ and $t\in[0,T]$. \end{theorem}

 \begin{proof} Since